david942j/seccomp-tools/README.md

 Some features might be CTF-specific, but still useful for analyzing seccomp in real-case.

 ## Features
-* Dump - Automatically dump seccomp-bpf from execution file(s).
+* Dump - Automatically dumps seccomp-bpf from execution file(s).
-* Disasm - Convert bpf to human readable format.
+* Disasm - Converts bpf to human readable format.
   - Simple decompile.
-  - Show syscall names.
+  - Display syscall names and arguments when possible.
   - Colorful!
 * Asm - Write seccomp rules is so easy!
-* Emu - Emulate seccomp rules.
+* Emu - Emulates seccomp rules.
-* Support multi-architectures.
+* Supports multi-architectures.

 ## Installation